Anchoring for idiots

 Plan Your Anchorages

-Apps and websites like Navily and No Foreign Land are easy to use and provide you with first-hand information.
+Apps and websites like Navily and No Foreign Land are easy to use and provide you with first-hand information (you can check out more great sailing apps here).
 People often comment on how good the shelter and holding is but they will also comment on things like how busy the anchorage was when they were there, whether you can take lines to shore and even how noisy the anchorage was.
+Google maps is also a surprisingly good tool for checking out an anchorage before you arrive.
+It gives you a clear indication on the layout of the land and you can even sometimes work out what the holding is likely to be like, whether it’s sand, rock or seaweed.

 You should also grab yourself a cruising guide for the area/country you’re visiting.
 These often provide extra insight though they don’t cover the same range of anchorages as apps and websites, so if you prefer anchoring out you may find the apps more useful.